 SAP Business Application Studio and tools tailored for the new programming model such as CDS Editors, Code Assists, Outline Views, new Project Explorer, etc.

 We already emphasised the key focus on application development tasks, golden path of best practices and the automation of time-consuming tasks.
 There are still two more qualities we want to highlight:

 1. No abstraction, minimal overhead

 While we provide easy to use interfaces to things like databases, we do not introduce abstractions.
-Means: You always have access to all native capabilities, e.g. to leverage the power of HANA.
+Means: You always have access to all native capabilities, for example, to leverage the power of SAP HANA.

 2. Openness, freedom of choice

 Even though we provide advanced support for and integration of the recommended set of technologies (→ see Golden Path above) we are not locked-in to them.
-In particular, you can add and use your preferred databases instead of HANA, can build UIs without Fiori can use other tools in local setups instead of WebIDE.
+In particular, you can add and use your preferred databases instead of SAP HANA, can build UIs without Fiori can use other tools in local setups instead of SAP Business Application Studio.

 By using declarative approaches like CDS, plus a combination of enterprise-grade tools and services, and a golden path of best practices, we greatly increase developer productivity and speed up the development process.
 This means we significantly reduce time to market.
 Moreover, this ensures many essential non-functional features, like multi-tenancy, extensibility, supportability and maintainability.

 The golden path is recommended, but not mandatory.
 With our application programming model, you are not locked-in and can choose whichever path you are more comfortable taking.